 The pharmaceutical industry is characterized by extensive litigation regarding patents and other intellectual property rights.
 Other parties may allege that our product candidates or the use of our technologies infringes patent claims or other intellectual property rights held by them or that we are employing their proprietary technology without authorization.
 As we continue to develop and, if approved, commercialize our current product candidates and future product candidates, competitors may claim that our technology infringes their intellectual property rights as part of business strategies designed to impede our successful commercialization.
 There may be third-party patents or patent applications with claims to materials, formulations, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
 Because patent applications can take many years to issue, third parties may have currently pending patent applications which may later result in issued patents that our product candidates may infringe, or which such third parties claim are infringed by our technologies.
 The outcome of intellectual property litigation is subject to uncertainties that cannot be adequately quantified in advance.
 The coverage of patents is subject to interpretation by the courts, and the interpretation is not always uniform.
-If we are sued for patent infringement, we would need to demonstrate that our product candidates are invalid, and we may not be able to do this.
-Even if we are successful in these proceedings, which could have a material adverse effect on us.
+If we are sued for patent infringement, we would need to demonstrate that our product candidates, products or methods either do not infringe the patent claims of the relevant patent or that the patent claims are invalid, and we may not be able to do this.
+Even if we are successful in these proceedings, we may incur substantial costs and the time and attention of our management and scientific personnel could be diverted in pursuing these proceedings, which could have a material adverse effect on us.
 In addition, we may not have sufficient resources to bring these actions to a successful conclusion.